On your arrival

 Photography, filming, recording or use of mobile phones is not permitted in the search area for security and privacy reasons.

 If you need to contact someone who is waiting for you, please tell the officer and they will consider this.

 All our officers are required to protect your privacy.
 They will not answer questions about you or your whereabouts if your friends or families approach them directly in the waiting area, unless you have given us approval at the time.

 If you know you have something prohibited in your possession, or are in doubt about it, you have the option of getting rid of it before entering the Customs and Biosecurity areas.
-You will find Amnesty Bins for this purpose located at all NZ’s international airports.
+You will find Amnesty Bins for this purpose located at all New Zealand’s international airports.
 They are there for the safe disposal of risk goods.
 Amnesty bins are marked, for example, for getting rid of excess tobacco products or biosecurity risk items left in your bags.